NOAA-ORR-ERD/GnomeTools/batch_gnome/README.md

 `tests` -- Some test code.

-`tests/Sample_run` -- A complete sample set up for doing TAP.
+`sample_run` -- A complete sample set up for doing TAP.

 # Running the Scripts

 ## Preparation

-If you do not have binaries pre-build, you will need to build one extension:

-In the `lib` dir, run:
+The batch_gnome package has to be bulit and installed.
+I like to install it in "develop' mode:

-    python setup.py build_ext --inplace
+    python setup.py develop

-This should build the TAP extension required.
-There will be some compiler warnings, but hopefully no errors.
+This should build the TAP extension required,and install eveythogn in batch_gnome where Python can find it.

 ## Setting up your GNOME, etc.

-Create a directory to put all of your setup in -- see the `Sample_run` dir for an example -- you may want to make of copy of that, and edit from there.
+Create a directory to put all of your setup in -- see the `sample_run` dir for an example -- you may want to make of copy of that, and edit from there.

 In your setup dir, create/Edit a `Setup_TAP.py` file -- this holds all configuration information for your setup -- the sample is commented, hopefully you can figure it out!